jimburton/hordle/README.md

 [('H',Black),('O',Black),('L',Green 2),('L',Yellow (fromList [3])),('Y',Black)]
 ```

-Now we need to make code that creates a game with a taget word.
-We create a
+Now we need a record that will store all the necessary information for
-record that will store all the necessary information and can be updated throughout
+a game and can be updated throughout it.
+We will use lenses with
-the game.
-We will use lenses with the record to make it easy to update its fields.
+the record to make it easy to update its fields.

 ```haskell
 import           Lens.Micro.TH (makeLenses)